Investing in Cryptocurrency with a self-directed IRA

 Cryptocurrency provides a way to trade goods and services across the globe without government regulation or centralized oversight.
-Transactions are performed on self-regulating platforms that are visible for the public to see.
+Cryptocurrency (or digital) transactions are performed on self-regulating platforms that are visible for the public to see.
 This self-regulation ensures stability, prevents double spending, and helps create longevity to ensure value as a viable currency or asset within the broader scope of e-commerce.

-Virtual currency is bought and used by individuals, vendors, businesses, and even countries who allow its use.
+Digital currency is bought and used by individuals, vendors, businesses, and even countries who allow its use.
 Investing in cryptocurrency like Bitcoin, Litecoin, Ethereum, and others is possible in a self-directed IRA.
-Profits are paid directly to the IRA without any taxable liability other than those that apply when you retire.
+Profits earned in a self-directed IRA with cryptocurrency are paid directly to the IRA without any taxable liability other than those that apply when you retire.

 Three ways to invest in Cryptocurrency